davidcjordan/boomer_supporting_files/README.md

 git clone https://github.com/ArduCAM/MIPI_Camera.git; cd MIPI_Camera/RPI/; make install
 ```

-NOTE: A tar file with the libraries was created as follows:
+NOTE: [!THIS IS A WORK IN PROGRESS AND ISN'T FINISHED] A tar file with the libraries was created as follows:
 - tar -c -f /home/pi/cam_libs.tar arm-linux-gnueabihf/libopencv_*.so*
 - tar -r -f /home/pi/cam_libs.tar libarducam_mipicamera.so
 - this tar file is untar'd in /usr/lib with the make_cam.sh script